h4ck3rm1k3/db-docs/mysql/index.md

 ### Using `db.Raw` and `db.Func`

 If you need to provide a raw parameter for a method you can use the `db.Raw` type.
-Plese note that raw means that the specified value won't be filtered:
+Please note that raw means that the specified value won't be filtered:

 ```go
 res = sess.Find().Select(db.Raw{`DISTINCT(name)`})